drslump/vim-syntax-js/README.md

 ## Installation

-Just copy the `syntax/javascript.vim` file to your `.vim/syntax` folder or if using [pathogen](https://github.com/tpope/vim-pathogen) just clone in this repository in your bundles directory.
+Just copy the `syntax/javascript.vim` file to your `.vim/syntax` directory or if using [pathogen](https://github.com/tpope/vim-pathogen) just clone this repository in to your bundles directory.

 ## Folding